Rosemary Roberts MBE

-Who is using freelances now?
+Who is using freelancers now?
 Certainly not only the traditional publishers.
-What do clients want editorial freelances to do?
+What do clients want editorial freelancers to do?
 In some cases, exactly the same as they wanted a decade ago, in others a new and demanding portfolio of writing, editing, designing, reading, and checking tasks.
 How is technology changing publishing media, production methods, communication?
 Sometimes radically, sometimes (oddly) hardly at all.
 If the answers to these questions are interesting and useful to the tutor, how much more to the 'tutees'?

 Green and seasoned

 Why train?
-Because your fellow freelances are a rich source of information about the way you earn your living.
+Because your fellow freelancers are a rich source of information about the way you earn your living.
 Training courses are not only for novices – they are for everyone, and you are guaranteed to learn something both inside and outside the sessions.

 By 'training', I mean the entire range of benefits that can be gained from expert instruction, formal and informal learning, precious feedback, correction and/or endorsement of existing practice, new understanding and insights, advice on getting and keeping clients, and problem sharing and solving.